 The road that leads to Great Camp Santanoni is about 5 miles long.
 It climbs steadily for the first half and goes downhill for the second, making for an entertaining bike ride or ski.
 After 0.5 miles in, the road passes through the building complex of the outer farm.
 The farm was a working farm 100 years ago and was connected to the Great Camp.

 The next two miles rise slowly over a ridge.
 The dirt road is wide and in good shape.
 The surrounding forest is mature, mostly hardwood with some enormous trees alongside the road.
 There is a closed forest canopy over the road.
 The last two miles to the Great Camp is a long, winding downhill that crosses an open meadow on the left and a bridge that provides the first big view of Newcomb Lake.

-Great Camp Santanoni is a collection of buildings that include the main lodge, artists camp, boathouse, among other buildings.
+Great Camp Santanoni is a collection of buildings that include the main lodge, artists camp, and boathouse, among other buildings.
 Interpretive signs are arranged throughout to educate the public about the history of the site.
-Newcomb Lake is an extraordinary and beautiful waterbody with a lean-to and campsites and trail.
+Newcomb Lake is an extraordinary and beautiful waterbody with a lean-to, campsites. and trail.